x

 For many British citizens, going abroad means a relaxing week in the sun, complete with visits to the beach and enjoying the opportunity to experience different cultures.
 However, for many Britons, going abroad often involves a mix of alcohol and partying, sometimes with no understanding of the laws in place.
-Events such as hen do’s, stag do’s, and weddings often take place abroad, with 2019 statistics showing that more Brits are going abroad for weddings, hen do’s, and stag do’s than ever before.
+Events such as hen do’s, stag do’s, and weddings often take place abroad, with 2019 statistics showing that more British nationals are going abroad for weddings, hen do’s, and stag do’s than ever before.
 Unfortunately, not all trips abroad end with a happy ending.
 It is estimated that every year, nearly 6,000 British nationals are arrested or detained abroad.
 According to records, Spain continues to be the country where most Britons require assistance.

 To find out more about how responsible British people are when going abroad, Giambrone & Partners conducted a survey asking British nationals about their attitudes when going abroad to an EU country.
 We also set out to find out whether the majority of British nationals would be aware of the options available to them if they were to get in trouble with the law abroad.